Softening Focus & Expanding Awareness

 When coming out of these thoughts, it's easy to believe that we have regained connection with our surroundings but in fact, we have only regained limited connection.
 If you analyze, you will see that her focus has only expanded to me & our conversation.
 If I had asked her to analyze her senses more deeply in that moment, she would have realized that she was still lost in different thoughts about our discussion & still wouldn't have been aware of the things mentioned like, the urine smell, where her horses were or what they were doing.

 In the more recent video, Equine Perceptions of Body Language, this is taken further to show what our horses see in our body language, how it affects our horses & the dramatic changes when we come out of our heads.
 When we quiet her thoughts, dropping the curtain, she begins to open. her body language which is indicative of opening her mind & awareness & she naturally begins to expand her less focused awareness with her horse.
 This was not a conscious decision that involved more thought, it happens naturally when we let go of our plans & agendas.
-It's obvious that dropping the curtain not only prompted her horse to come to her willingly, but she had both eyes & ears without changing anythings else.
+It's obvious that dropping the curtain not only prompted her horse to come to her willingly, but she had both eyes & ears without asking or changing anything else.
 Lowering the thought curtain naturally created the connection to open with her horse.
 Her body language reading skills suddenly improved dramatically, & she was able for the first time, to check in with her horse to try to understand what he was thinking & feeling of her own choice.

 Comparatively, the person lunging her horse clearly shows how many use an intense focus when working with their horses.
 People in this intense focus are rigid with their body, thoughts & emotions.
 You will not see this type of person smiling or having fun with their horse until after "the work" is done.
 It is not consciously intentional, it's conditioning, programming adopted from others.
 This intense & limited focus also shows how disconnected we become from our body & the environment around us.
 This type of spotlight focus places a lot of pressure on horses even before we ask for something & can cause quite a bit of stress.
 Some types of horses can view this intense focus as a challenge & others can become explosive out of fear.